CodeCorico/MemoryOverflow/cards/fundamentals/for/README.md

 # Fundamentals - For

-Enter in a loop with variable is a variable card.
+Enter in a basic loop

 * Type: Code
 * Languages: JavaScript, PHP